dof-dss/nidirect-drupal/README.md

 Drupal source code for the NIDirect website: https://www.nidirect.gov.uk.

 Drupal 8 project based on `drupal-composer/drupal-project`.
-The project comprises of a number of disparate repositories and the diagram below outlines the relationships between them.
+The project consists of a number of disparate repositories and the diagram below outlines the relationships between them.

 [Composer](https://getcomposer.org/) is used to define and build the project; see `composer.json` for details.